-The Board hereby recognizes the Association as the sole and exclusive bargaining representative for "non-supervisory professional personnel including personnel on tenure, probation, on leave, classroom teachers, guidance director/counselors, social workers, learning coordinator, and librarians, but excluding all administrative and/or supervisory personnel (superintendent, principals, and their assistants) and excluding all summer school employees, substitute teachers, and teacher's aides."
+The Board hereby recognized the Saugatuck Education Association (SEA) as the sole and exclusive bargaining representative for "non-supervisory professional personnel including personnel on tenure, probation, on leave, classroom teachers, guidance director/counselors, social workers, learning coordinator, and librarians, but excluding all administrative and/or supervisory personnel (superintendent, principals, and their assistants) and excluding all summer school employees, substitute teachers, and teacher's aides".
 The Board reserves the right to exclude the Athletic Director and Technology Coordinator if teaching duties become two hours or less per day; and also reserves the right to reassign Athletic Director duties to any administrator, thereby excluding the position of Athletic Director from the recognized group.
-The term "teacher" when used hereinafter in this Agreement shall refer to all professional employees represented by the Association in the bargaining or negotiating unit as above defined.
+The term "teacher" when used hereinafter in this Agreement shall refer to all professional employees represented by the SEA in the bargaining or negotiating unit as above defined.

-The Board agrees not to negotiate with or recognize any employees' organization other than the Association for the duration of this Agreement.
+The Board agrees not to negotiation with or recognize any employee's organization other than the SEA for the duration of this Agreement.